ghjbku/trade_bot_js/README.md

 ![image](https://user-images.githubusercontent.com/22707282/150638547-7bf7e11d-a5f9-49e0-a1c4-572d6d8a2ae7.png)

-## the extension will remember the apikey until browser data is purged
+## the extension will remember the apikey until browser data is purged,as it uses localstorage